 2) Masata 6" and 7.5" N20 FMIC's

-Masata is our brand of choice for our European enthusiasts.
-They offer three different intercooler options for the N20 and offer the best bang-for-the-buck for folks in the UK and Europe.
+Masata is our brand of choice for our International enthusiasts.
+They offer three different intercooler options for the N20 and offer the best bang-for-the-buck for folks outside the US.
 With a 6" HD and Ultra-HD intercooler and a larger 7.5" Race intercooler, they have upgraded intercoolers for the N20 across all price and performance ranges.

 The intercoolers come in flat black which makes them look very sleek peeking through the front bumper.
 Masata intercoolers offer power gains in the 20-30whp range with drastic improvements to IATs and heat soak.